How to Automate Customer Service: A Step-by-Step Guide [2024]

 - Natural Language Processing (NLP): The chatbot should be able to understand and interpret natural language, allowing customers to communicate in their own words.

-- Integration with Existing Systems: The chatbot should integrate seamlessly with your existing CRM, help desk software, and other business systems.
+- Integration with Existing Systems: The chatbot should integrate with your existing CRM, help desk software, and other business systems.

 - Customization Options: The chatbot should be customizable to reflect your brand identity and provide a consistent customer experience.